 Quality and Completeness of HTML Metadata

-In other words, metadata are HTML tags that provide additional information about a page for the browser, search engines, and other clients.
-Clients process the meta tags and ignore those they don’t support.
+In other words, metadata are HTML tags that add extra information about a page for the browser, search engines, and other clients.
+Clients read the meta tags they understand and quietly ignore the ones they do not.

 <!DOCTYPE html>